11/5/2024

 Chief Operating Officer

-Well look I think what's where we're seeing change in the mix of where who's winning from an OEM perspective and as we think about this with China still growing and Chinese OEMs being more successful a continued focus there in winning in China is very important and so you know we have seen some wins just recently.
-You know we're very focused on the EV market.
-We've had a really good traction in things like thermal management models, cooling hoses, light weighting on the auto side of things but then on the non-auto side of things if you recall this was one of our most important areas of synergies really getting the M&M products into a non-automotive application in a much bigger way.
-We did that historically in the Selenese engineer materials portfolio and we're heavy focused on it.
+Well, look, I think where we're seeing change in the mix of who's winning from an OEM perspective, and as we think about this with China still growing and Chinese OEMs being more successful, A continued focus there in winning in China is very important.
+And so, you know, we have seen some wins just recently.
+You know, we're very focused on the EV market.
+We've had really good traction in things like thermal management models, cooling hoses, lightweighting on the auto side of things.
+But then on the non-auto side of things, if you recall, this was one of our most important areas of synergies, really getting the M&M products into non-automotive applications in a much bigger way.
+We did that historically in the Celanese Engineering Materials Portfolio, and we're heavy focused on it.
 We've had some wins in things like oil well pipes with flexible covers around those.
-Just recently we've been heavily focused around high performance athletic shoes with some big wins there with products that are creating particularly in running shoe applications increased performance and so really good uptick and those are global opportunities and so the team is working on not just having these be singular wins and focused heavily around once we get a win sharing that translation opportunity across the world so that we can be penetrating with each of these as much as possible in a much shorter time frame.
-The nice thing about non-automotive is the projects tend to move through the pipeline quicker and so that's why that heavy focus around non-auto is really important as we go into 25 and 26.
+Just recently, we've been heavily focused around high performance athletic shoes with some big wins there with products that are creating, particularly in running shoe applications, increased performance.
+And so really good uptake.
+And those are global opportunities.
+And so the team is working on not just having these be singular wins and focused heavily around once we get a win, sharing that translation opportunity across the globe so that we can be penetrating with each of these as much as possible in a much shorter time frame.
+The nice thing about non-automotive is the projects tend to move through the pipeline quicker.
+And so that's why that heavy focus around non-auto is really important as we go into 25 and 26.

 speaker